 There are Traditional Border Dances and Contemporary Border Dances.
 The dances performed by the Riot are a mixture of traditional and self penned, both ancient and modern.
 The dance sets have a highly variable number of performers ranging from three to nine or even, on occasion, twelve dancers.
 The dances include both stick and hankie where chorus, figures and heys blend to provide a colourful spectacle.
 Often the dances will reflect a local element, Aldreth Mill and 1816, their signature dance, being two such examples.

 The Riot can be booked to dance out throughout the year for any good cause or charity event, or for any mutually agreed venue such as festivals or gatherings organised by other Morris sides.
 We charge for appearing at large professional events, but our rates are negotiable for charities.
 The Riot is often to be seen dancing locally with their good friends, Coton Morris, a local mixed Cotswold Morris side.
 Generally dancing out is during the summer and practice during the winter, although practice is often interrupted by an enthusiasm to dance out again, Whittlesea Straw Bear being a regular winter event.

 The Riot can field a veritable feast of music with fiddles, banjo, flute or whistle, guitar and percussion creating a musical environment with which to drive on and encourage the dancers.
-While most of our musicians tend to be male, they are not exclusively so.

 We are always looking for new dancers or musicians to join in keeping this local Morris side alive and to enjoy ourselves in the process.
 No dance experience is necessary, you will be taught all that you need to know; only enthusiasm is required.